-- A. For the next few weeks, we will be studying the Machine Language level of system description.
-At this level, a computer system can be viewed as a memory, a set of registers, and a set of instructions for manipulating the information in the memory and registers. - 1.
-Programs written at a higher level of system description (e.g. in a language such as C) are translated into primitive operations at this level. - 2.
+- 1. Programs written at a higher level of system description (e.g. in a language such as C) are translated into primitive operations at this level. - 2.
 This level is, in turn, implemented directly by hardware i.e. the registers are arrays of flip-flops, addition is performed by full adders, etc. - 3.
-The architectural description of a machine at this level is often referred to an Instruction Set Architecture (ISA). - B. For this portion of the course, we will be focussing on a particular instruction set architecture (ISA) known as MIPS.

-- 1. It is not the goal of these lectures that you should become proficient MIPS assembly or machine language programmers. - 2.
-Rather, we want to use MIPS as an example of a typical instruction set architecture. - a) The MIPS architecture belongs to the general category of Reduced Instruction Set Computer (RISC) architectures. - (1) As such, it is easier to learn than a Complex Instruction Set Computer (CISC) architecture such as the IA32 architecture used by the Pentium. - (2) Although the x86 architecture (and its 64-bit extension) that is used in virtually all laptops is not a RISC architecture, the current practice is to implement this architecture on top of a RISC core (there is a RISC inside the CISC) for example, this is how newer Pentiums are actually being implemented. - b) When we get to the actual details of implementing a CPU (computer organization), the implementation of a RISC architecture like MIPS is more comprehensible and, indeed, we will discuss the implementation of the MIPS architecture in later lectures. - 3.
-It is also the case that once you have become familiar with one instruction set architecture, it is much easier to learn another.
-(Once you learn to drive a Ford, driving a Chevy is easy.)
+The architectural description of a machine at this level is often referred to an Instruction Set Architecture (ISA). - C. For this portion of the course, we will be focussing on a particular instruction set architecture (ISA) known as MIPS. - 1.
+It is not the goal of these lectures that you should become proficient MIPS assembly or machine language programmers. - 2.
+Rather, we want to use MIPS as an example of a typical instruction set architecture. - a) The MIPS architecture belongs to the general category of Reduced Instruction Set Computer (RISC) architectures. - (1)As such, it is easier to learn than a Complex Instruction Set Computer (CISC) architecture such as the x86 architecture used by most laptops and PCs. - (2)Although the x86 architecture (and its 64-bit extension) is not a RISC architecture, the current practice is to implement this architecture on top of a RISC core (there is a RISC inside the CISC). - b) When we get to the actual details of implementing a CPU (computer organization), the implementation of a RISC architecture like MIPS is more comprehensible and, indeed, we will discuss the implementation of the MIPS architecture in later lectures.

-C. A bit of history

-1. The MIPS architecture grows out of an early 1980's research project at Stanford University.

-- In 1984, MIPS computer corporation was founded to commercialize this research.
+- It is also the case that once you have become familiar with one instruction set architecture, it is much easier to learn another.
+(Once you learn to drive a Ford, driving a Chevy is easy.) - D. A bit of history - 1.
+The MIPS architecture grows out of an early 1980's research project at Stanford University. - 2.
+In 1984, MIPS computer corporation was founded to commercialize this research.
 However, CPU chips based on the MIPS architecture have been produced by a number of different companies, including LSI Logic, Toshiba, Philips, NEC, IDT, and NKK. - 3.
 The MIPS architecture has passed through a series of evolutions, known as MIPS I, MIPS II, MIPS III, and MIPS IV. - a) Each successive ISA is a superset of the preceding one so anything found in MIPS I is also found in MIPS II, III, and IV, etc. - b) The MIPS I and II ISA's were 32 bit architectures.
 MIPS III added 64 bit capabilities but with the core 32 bit architecture as a subset. - c) We will confine our coverage to the core MIPS I architecture. - 4.
-Note that the MIPS architecture itself is older than you are!
-That may seem surprising, given the rapid progress in the field of CPU performance.
-However, the changes have mostly come at the implementation level, not the architectural level. - (Compare: Today's cars are much safer, longer lasting, and environmentally friendly than those of decades ago however, the basic architecture of gasoline engine, four wheels, a steering wheel, gas, brake and (optionally) clutch pedals has remained unchanged for decades.) - D. Note that we are going to study the MIPS ARCHITECTURE.
-As is true of most successful architectures, There have been many this architecture e.g. - 1.
-R2000 the original implementation, and the one whose implementation we will discuss later in the course
+Note that the MIPS architecture itself is older than you are! - a) That may seem surprising, given the rapid progress in the field of CPU performance.
+However, the changes have mostly come at the implementation level, not the architectural level.

+(Compare: Today's cars are much safer, longer lasting, and environmentally friendly than those of decades ago - however, the basic architecture of engine, four wheels, a steering wheel, accelerator, brake and (optionally) clutch pedals has remained unchanged for decades.)